-My research interests include software engineering, programming languages, and security.
-My research so far mainly focuses on software maintenance and program repair.
+My research interests include software engineering, security, and systems.
+My research so far mainly focuses on boosting software maintenance and debugging by program analysis.

 Previously, I worked with Jiajun Jiang and professor Yingfei Xiong on code transformation and automated program repair.
 Our work has been published on ASE ’19.